About My Photography

 After that I graduated to using and Mamiya 7 and Pentax 67, with a Fuji Ga 645Zi for travel work.
 I also changed from working exclusively with Ilford HP5 to XP2.
 Most of my darkroom prints are on Ilford MGIV fibre paper.
 I learnt my darkroom art by trial and error, often printing the same negative over and over until I was satisfied with the result.

 A few years ago, after much resistance, I made the change to digital and am now a total convert !
 The advantages of the vast creative possibilities it unleashes far outweighs the one minor disadvantage of problems with highlight detail.
 With a little effort this can be avoided by shooting in RAW and bracketing if the light is really difficult.
 I have discovered that all of the techniques perfected in the darkroom transfer easily to Photoshop.
 Of course Photoshop does need to be used with care and restraint, avoiding the temptation to over process images.
 Apart from occasionally removing a telegraph pole I do not doctor my images at all, but dodge, burn, alter contrast etc. as in the darkroom, but with much more accuracy and repeatability.
-My final prints are uploaded to the Colourworld lab in Newcastle over the web using their Studio Partner software, where they produce superb wet photographic prints of my images.
 I have used Nikon DSLR's for a number of years ( D70, D200 and latterly D7000 ).
-Recently I have been experimenting with Panasonic and Olympus 4:3 format cameras, which due to their small size allow me to carry three cameras on a shoot.
+In the last few years I have been moved to the Panasonic and Olympus 4:3 format cameras, which due to their small size allow me to carry three cameras on a shoot.
 This enables me to capture a wide angle, zoom and infrared shot of any composition without having to change lenses.
 This is very important if a model is attempting a difficult pose which is not easily repeated.

 My early studio shots were lit with a single 500 watt tungsten bulb, with a little white muslin over the lamp to soften the light.
 A few years ago I was dragged into the 21st century and acquired a studio flash setup, comprising of two Elinchrom D-Lite2 flash units with soft boxes which produces a very nice, controllable soft light.